minprog/webprogrammeren/Problems/2 Homepage/homepage.md

 ## Collaboration notice

-If you've collaborated with another student on this problem, please note their full name (first and last) below.
+If you've collaborated with another student on this problem, please note their full name (first and last), and their student number below.
 Otherwise it suffices to simply note: `-`

+Full name:
+<textarea name="form[partner]" rows="1" required></textarea>

+Student number:
 <textarea name="form[partner]" rows="1" required></textarea>